 Who Framed Roger Rabbit: A Toontown Reunion was an event held by The Academy in Beverly Hills, California.
 Special guests included cast and crew from the film.
 After a screening of the film, they all joined together on stage for a panel to discuss working on the project and what it took to get this movie to the big screen.
 Disneyland held it's own special screening, and the Making Roger Rabbit: 25th Anniversary screening and panel at Comic-Con was a big hit with a much more in depth panel discussion which included animators from the film and the voice of Roger Rabbit, Charles Fleischer.

-Richard Williams , with his own special event and exhibit featuring an extensive catalog of art.
+In October, The Academy honored the animation director of Who Framed Roger Rabbit, Richard Williams , with his own special event and exhibit featuring an extensive catalog of art.
 Williams spoke to the audience in detail about his work on many different projects, including Roger Rabbit.
 The creator of The Simpsons, and stars from The Walking Dead were on hand to watch the artist discuss his work and celebrate his impressive career.

 Who Wacked Roger Rabbit?, the third novel in the series by Gary K. Wolf, was released through Musa Publishing and featured cover art by Jacques Muller - an animator from the actual Roger Rabbit movie.
 This new eBook is the first Roger novel since 1991's Who P-P-P-Plugger Roger Rabbit?, the first novel being Who Censored Roger Rabbit?, which the movie is based on.